neekko/neopets/display-all-pets/readme.md

 The result is very basic and you may need to add your own CSS to match it with the rest of your custom lookup!

-## Adjust Centering
+## Centering
 The list of pets may appear slightly off-center if you are using a custom lookup.
-You can adjust the centering by locating `margin: 0 0 0 46px` and adjusting the last number.
+You may adjust the centering by locating `margin: 0 0 0 46px` and changing the last number.
 This setting is at the end of the second line (or Ctrl/Cmd F to find it quicker).

 ## "Before" Example